kevinweber/inline-comments/readme.txt

 = 1.2 =
 * New feature: Change background opacity for comment threads
+* New feature: Added closing "x" to the right top of the comments wrapper.
+Can be removed per option
+* New feature: Hide "cancel" link

 = 1.1 =
 * No page reload anymore: INLINE COMMENTS NOW EMPOWERS WP-AJAXIFY-COMMENTS!!
 This improves the user experience with Ajax functionality: Your page will not reload after a comment is submitted